HenrikStiernstedt/Quiz/README.md

 * [ ] Hide the QuizMaster-password field as it is not important for the majority of players.

 * "I'm ready"-notification for players to signal that we're ready to move on to the next question.
+  - [x] Smileys exists now and it can be used for this.

 * "I'm confident"-taunt emotion indicator as well as "I have no clue"-indicator.
 Just for fun, or maybe with some penalty if a confident player guesses wrong.
-Maybe a counter for most taunts in a game? - Partly implemented.
+Maybe a counter for most taunts in a game?
+  - [x] Partly implemented, with no impact on the game.

 * Multiple answers for combo questions.
+PRIORITY!

 * Help sections for the rules for all game modes.